ishan1510/SQL/README.md

 │   ├── Updating_Data.md   # How to update data in tables
 │   ├── Basic_Queries.md   # SELECT, WHERE, ORDER BY, etc.
 │   ├── Aggregations.md    # COUNT, SUM, AVG, MAX, MIN | Along with GROUP BY & HAVING
+│   ├── Delete-Truncate-Drop.md   # Difference between Delete, Trucnate and Drop

 │── Intermediate/
 │   ├── Joins.md             # INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN
+│   ├── Intersect & Except.md    # What is Intersect & Except in SQL
+│   ├── Union & Union All.md     # How does UNION and UNION ALL work
-│   ├── Subqueries.md      # Nested queries
+│   ├── Subqueries.md        # What are sub-queries and when to use them
+│   ├── Exists & Not Exists.md    # What is Exists & Not Exists in SQL
-│   ├── Indexing.md        # Improving performance
+│   ├── Indexing.md          # Improving performance using Indexing
-│   ├── Window_Functions.md # RANK(), DENSE_RANK(), PARTITION BY
+│   ├── Window_Functions.md  # RANK(), DENSE_RANK(), and ROW_NUMBER() along with PARTITION BY
-│   ├── CTEs.md            # Common Table Expressions (WITH clause)
+│   ├── CTEs.md              # What Common Table Expressions (CTE) & when to use them
-│   ├── Intersect_Except.md # INTERSECT and EXCEPT operations
-│   ├── Union_UnionAll.md  # UNION vs UNION ALL
 │   ├── Slow_Changing_Dimensions.md # Understanding SCD

-│── Practice/
-│   ├── Challenges.md      # SQL questions and exercises
+│   ├── Merge.md             # Merge Operation and its uses

+│── Advance/
-│   ├── Solutions.md       # Answers to exercises
+│   ├── Performance Optimization.md        # How to optimize your queries

-## 📌 What You’ll Learn
-✅ Basic SQL Queries (SELECT, INSERT, UPDATE, DELETE)
-✅ Creating and Modifying Tables
-✅ Aggregations and Filtering Data
-✅ Joins and Relationships Between Tables
-✅ Subqueries and Common Table Expressions (CTEs)
-✅ Advanced Topics like Indexing, Window Functions, and Transactions
-✅ INTERSECT, EXCEPT, UNION, and UNION ALL
-✅ Slow Changing Dimensions (SCD)
-✅ Hands-on Practice with SQL Challenges
+│   ├── SP Functions & Triggers.md         # What are Stored Procedures, Functions and Triggers in SQL
+│   ├── Transactions & Error Handling.md